For North Island, New Zealand, fishermen it is coming up to the peak

 Give the pawls the once over, they wear out faster than you think.
 If your reel has a drag system, check it out.
 Tiny bits of sand and pumice can wreak havoc.

 How long is it since you have checked the backing?

 Is it really worth waiting for that really big fish to test whether you should have changed that yonks-old backing?

 Give your fly lines a wash in a very weak solution of dish detergent

 Then rub on one of the many good line conditioners available today, let the conditioner dry, and then buff with a soft cloth.

 Talk to your tackle shop about which conditioner to use on your line.
 Many newer lines can react badly to the wrong conditioner.

 Fly-fish Fanatic has a good article on cleaning your line.

 You can try and persist with damaged floating fly lines, but frustration will beat you.
-Lines that are nicked, cut, abraded or worn will allow water to wick up the Dacron core of the fly line.
+Lines that are nicked, cut, abraded or worn will allow water to wick up the Dacron core of the fly line, turning the floating line into a sinker.
 This will make the line heavy and difficult to cast.
 It will eventually separate the core from the line and the line will break.